Immigration Advising Resources

 Study Permit New Financial Requirements

 If your study permit will expire before you are able to complete your studies and graduate, you must apply for an extension of your study permit.
 You should apply to extend your study permit at least 30 days before your current permit expires.
 However, you are recommended to apply earlier when possible.
-The earliest you may apply for your study permit extension is four months before the expiry of your current study permit.
+The earliest you may apply for your study permit extension is 180 days within the expiry of your current study permit.

 Please note if you choose to submit your application online, the date and time of receipt are important for determining if status is maintained under subsection R183(5).
 For electronic applications, IRCC uses Coordinated Universal Time (UTC) around the world to ensure that time is equal for all.
 Therefore, receipt dates and times do not depend on time zones; all applications must be submitted before midnight UTC on the date the applicant’s status expires.
 If the application was received after midnight UTC on the date of expiry, the applicant does not maintain their status under subsection R183(5), which means you must submit an application of Study Permit restoration instead.